 Do you think you are qualified for Thai PR?

-If you have read the above and your answer is a resounding YES, then you are best advised to start the Thai Permanent Residency application process as early as possible to ensure that all documentation is completed on time.
+Speak to our immigration lawyer Thailand.
+If you have read the above and your answer is a resounding YES.
+Then you are best advised to start the Thai Permanent Residency application process as early as possible.
+This to ensure that all documentation is completed on time.
 You may start the procedure by calling us at G.A.M.
 Legal Alliance to speak with our Thai PR specialist at this number 02 611 2881 for an initial consultation.
 We shall be able to evaluate your qualifications and advise you to proceed should we think you are qualified.